The Missing Conversation Vol. 5: Switching

 I’m among that group, even though the process of sorting out cars and working efficiently has always baffled me.
+I suspect I’m not alone.
 How do you know which cars go where?
-I suspect I’m not alone.
-Professional railroaders have the advantage of doing the work on a daily basis.
-They work the same job every week.
-So the moves become second nature, even though traffic levels may vary widely.
+Professional railroaders have the advantage of working the same job every week.
+The moves become second nature, even though traffic levels may vary widely.
 Modelers are disadvantaged since we only operate once a month or less.
 There’s not enough practice for us to internalize the work.